Pinstack/meshic_final/Meshic_Final/memory-bank/techContext.md

 - Use only for local, exploratory, or manual validation; use small fixtures in `tests/fixtures/` for versioned/CI tests.
 - Geometry operations (union, validation, etc.) and reprojection are performed in PostGIS using SQL (ST_Union, ST_Transform, etc.), not in Python.
 - For visualization (e.g., Kepler.gl), export data as GeoJSON from the DB after all processing and reprojection are complete.
 Coordinate transformation for visualization is handled at export time.
+- The ingestion pipeline is modular: download/decode in Python, then reproject in PostGIS.
+- This improves auditability and performance.